This is a virtual program — online only.

 New York City experienced explosive growth between the 1880s and the 1930s, when nearly a million buildings, dozens of bridges and tunnels, hundreds of miles of subway lines, and thousands of miles of streets were erected to meet the needs of an ever-swelling population.
 The new book Building the Metropolis: Architecture, Construction, and Labor in New York City, 1880–1935 (University of Chicago Press, 2025) by historian Alexander Wood offers a revelatory look at this era of urban development by asking, “Who built New York, and how?”
 Focusing on the work of architects, builders, and construction workers, Wood chronicles the physical process of the city’s rapid expansion.
 The business of construction became an important motor of economic, political, and social development.
 Drawing on resources that include city archives and the records of architecture firms, construction companies, and labor unions, Wood describes the course of urban growth of city-building on an epic scale.

 To register for this FREE program, click on the link above to RSVP.
-You will be redirected to Ticketstripe to reserve your seat.
-In-person attendance is limited to 50 people, but you can still watch the program live on our YouTube channel when it begins at 6pm.
-You do NOT need to register for the YouTube livestream.
+You will be redirected to Ticketstripe where you'll receive the Zoom link upon registering.
+The webinar is limited to 100 attendees, but will be livestreamed to our YouTube channel.

 Alexander Wood